What we achieved

 Establishing an Expert Group for Mediterranean Marine Protected Areas

-The GreenList4MMPAs project is supporting the creation and organization of an EAGL focused on Mediterranean MPAs (Med MPA EAGL).
+The GreenList4MMPAs project supported the creation and organization of an EAGL focused on Mediterranean MPAs (Med MPA EAGL).

 Launched the first Mediterranean Marine Green List expert group